ObieMunoz/tag-extractor/README.md

 ## Description

-This is a simple React application that extracts tags from a text input and returns them in a table.
+This is a simple React application that extracts key:value tags from a text input and returns them in a table.

 ## Installation